mistsys/mist-vble-ios-sdk/README.md

 ## Release Notes:
 **New:**
-* Support to enroll Org on Google Cloud Environment, in addition to AWS.
+* Support to enroll Org on AWS East.
-* Resolved concurrent map read/write memory leak crash.

-**Improvements:**
-* Enhancements in SDK to improve the location and direction accuracy based on-device sensor data.
-* Simplified didUpdateDRHeading callback which now returns Snapped heading(direction) directly in the response.
-* Minor bug fixes
+* Minor bug fix.

 ## Integrating Mist SDK
 To integrate Mist vBLE iOS SDK in your app, please follow the instructions available at [Integration Guide in Wiki section](https://github.com/mistsys/mist-vble-ios-sdk/wiki)